Arab Ali

-Arab Ali (عرب لي, also Romanized as ʿArab Alī) is a village in Shahrabad Rural District, in the Central District of Firuzkuh County, Tehran Province, Iran.
-At the 2006 census, its population was 19, in 10 families.
+Arab Li (عرب لی, also Romanized as ʿArab Lī) was a village in Shahrabad Rural District, in the Central District of Firuzkuh County, Tehran Province, Iran.

+At the time of the 2006 National Census, the village's population was 19 in 10 households.
+The following census in 2011 classified the village as permanently unpopulated.
+The 2016 census measured a population of 0.